 Rethinking Home: Climate Change in New York and Samoa

 Communities in Samoa and New York both face challenges to home and homelands from the increasing severity of climate‐changed weather systems.
-Between September 2013 and July 2014, a group of Samoans and New Yorkers, with homes in coastal areas impacted by hurricanes, are working together to share and learn from their personal and community experiences of climate change.
+Between September 2013 and July 2014, a group of Samoans and New Yorkers, with homes in coastal areas impacted by hurricanes, worked together to share and learn from their personal and community experiences of climate change.

 For more information please contact Jenny Newell at email@example.com or Jacklyn Lacey at firstname.lastname@example.org.

-Rethinking Home: Climate Change in New York and Samoa is supported by Museum Connect, a grant program of the American Alliance of Museums made possible by the U.S Department of State's Bureau of Educational and Cultural Affairs.
+Rethinking Home: Climate Change in New York and Samoa was supported by Museum Connect, a grant program of the American Alliance of Museums made possible by the U.S Department of State's Bureau of Educational and Cultural Affairs.
 The Museums Connect grant program strengthens connections and cultural understanding between people in the United States and abroad through innovative year-long projects facilitated by museums.